So I asked a few people what it meant to them

 Chickens and laying hens can be kept in small or large gardens, in the countryside or in town.
 As long as they are fed and housed properly egg laying garden hens will reward you with lovely fresh eggs.
 These are a few tips gained from my own experience keeping laying hens that may help look after your garden hens.

-Before rushing out and buying laying hens or point of lay pullets, you will need to think about buying or making a suitable place for the hens to sleep, rest and lay there eggs.
+Before, rushing out and buying laying hens or Point of lay pullets.
+You will need to think about buying or making a suitable place for the hens to sleep, rest and lay eggs.

 Types of coops and runs for housing hens and chickens in a garden are discussed in more detail later in the article.

-A hen house or coop will need to be high enough to have perches for your hens to roost and a safe run, preferably on grass or soil for them to scratch around and enjoy the sun and fresh air.
+A hen house or coop will need to be high enough to have perches for your hens to roost.
+With a safe run preferably positioned on grass or soil for them to scratch around and enjoy the sun and fresh air.